IAF Constitution and Bylaws

 The supreme governing body of the Federation shall be the General Assembly.
-It shall be composed of delegates for each member of the Federation.
+It shall be composed of delegates representing each Member of the Federation.

-- i.
-To adopt guidelines prepared by the Bureau according to which the Federation may encourage, as appropriate, the establishment and development of entities related to space activities.
+i.
+To consider and adopt any guidelines prepared by the Bureau according to which the Federation may encourage, as appropriate, the establishment and development of entities related to space activities.

-- j.
-To adopt guidelines prepared by the Bureau according to which the Federation should cooperate with national and international organizations in the field of space activities and the peaceful uses of outer space.
+j.
+To consider and adopt any guidelines prepared by the Bureau according to which the Federation should cooperate with national and international organizations in the field of space activities and the peaceful uses of outer space.

-- k.
-To adopt such rules and regulations prepared by the Bureau that may be deemed necessary for the pursuit of the IAF purposes as per Article 2.
+k.
+To consider and adopt rules and regulations prepared by the Bureau that may be deemed necessary for the pursuit of the IAF purposes as per Article 2.

 6.3 Plenary meetings

-The General Assembly shall hold its plenary meetings (face-to-face or virtually) annually or, if recommended by the Bureau and with the consent of a majority of members, as provided in this present Article, less frequently.
+The General Assembly shall hold its plenary meetings (face-to-face or virtually) annually or, if recommended by the Bureau and with the consent of a majority of all voting Members, as provided in this present Article, less frequently.
 At each plenary meeting the General Assembly shall determine the place and time of its next plenary meeting.

 6.4 Quorum and decisions

-- a.
-A quorum to enable the General Assembly to be in session and to take such decisions either by agreement or by voting shall consist of one third of all members of the Federation.
-If such quorum could not be reached, the General Assembly would start its meeting thirty minutes later under the presence of any number of members.
+a.
+A quorum to enable the General Assembly to be in session and to take such decisions either by general agreement or by voting shall consist of one third of all voting Members of the Federation, including proxies.
+If such quorum could not be reached, the General Assembly would start its meeting thirty minutes later under the presence of any number of Members.

-- b.
-The General Assembly shall first endeavour to take decisions on any matter concerning activities of the Federation by general agreement of all members present at the plenary meeting.
+b.
+The General Assembly shall first attempt to take decisions on any matter concerning activities of the Federation by general agreement of all voting Members present at the plenary meeting.

-- d.
-Decisions taken by the General Assembly, either by general agreement or by voting, shall be binding on all members.
+f.
+Decisions taken by the General Assembly, either by general agreement or by vote, shall be binding on all members.

 6.5 Voting by proxy

-If the delegate of a member of the Federation is not present, its vote in the General Assembly may be cast by a proxy signed by the President or other duly authorised officer of this member according to the procedure stipulated in the Bylaws.
+If the delegate of a Member of the Federation is not present, its vote in the General Assembly may be cast by a proxy signed by the Head or other duly authorized officer of this Member according to the procedure stipulated in the Bylaws.

 6.6 Voting by mail

-If necessary, whenever the Bureau so determines, or the General Assembly so decides in advance, voting may take place by mail, to include electronic mail.
-In this case a ballot shall be sent by the Executive Director of the Federation to all members.
+If necessary, whenever the Bureau so determines, or the General Assembly so decides in advance, voting may take place by mail, including electronic mail.
+In this case a ballot shall be sent by the Executive Director of the Federation to all Members.
 Such ballots shall be a full and clear statement in writing of the matters to be voted on.
-The replies of at least one-third of all voting Members shall be required to establish a quorum and a simple majority of affirmative votes of those replying shall be required to pass any action thus voted upon.
-The results of a mail voting as stated by the President of the Federation shall be reported to all members as soon as possible after the voting takes place.
+The replies of at least one-third of all voting Members shall be required to establish a quorum and a simple majority of affirmative votes of those replying shall decide the issue.
+The results of a mail voting as stated by the President of the Federation shall be reported to all Members as soon as possible after the voting takes place.